Eschatologue/CM_wiki/docs/character-creation/feat/deprecated/feat-4th-level.md

     When you use an Action to Dash, you can use a Bonus Action to cast a cantrip with a range of touch if you move at least 1o feet in a straight line.

-    When you hit your cantrip you can either add a :die-d8: 1d8 bonus to the spell’s damage roll or push the target 10 feet away from you, provided the target you want to push is no more than one Size larger than you.
+    When you hit your cantrip you can either add a :die-d8: 1d8 bonus to the spell's damage roll or push the target 10 feet away from you, provided the target you want to push is no more than one Size larger than you.

     You can use this benefit only once on each of your turns.